brianqhe/portfolio-website/README.md

 - The header of the website also has the website's logo, which can also be used to navigate to the homepage.

 - There is a feature in the Experience page whereby viewers of the website can download a copy of my resume for their interest.
+This resume will appear in a new tab in their browser when clicked.

-- Within the Contact page, there are links to all my social media pages with their corresponding icons which can be activated it clicked onto
+- Within the Contact page, there are links to all my social media pages with their corresponding icons which can be activated it clicked onto.

-- The website is designed to be fully functional and adapted for mobile and tablet usage
+- The website is designed to be fully functional and adapted for mobile, tablet and desktop usage.

+- The About page has a series of images with text overlay that displays the personal interests and hobbies of myself, allowing the website visitor to see more into my personality.

+- The website has a Blog page, which has a series of blog post previews.
+Each preview is accessible through the Read More button or through clicking on the title of the blog preview.

 ## Sitemap
 ---

-Sitemap is as follows -
+The sitemap of this website is as follows -

 ![sitemap](./src/docs/sitemap/portfolio-sitemap.jpg)

+It should be noted that from each branch from the home page, it is possible for the user to navigate between each page with the navigation bar or home logo icon in the top left corner of the site.

 ## Screenshots
 ---